CesiumGS/cesium-unreal/Documentation/style-guide.md

 - [Types](#types)
 - [File Organization](#file-organization)

-(TODO)

 ## Naming

 First, check out the [Naming Conventions](https://dev.epicgames.com/documentation/en-us/unreal-engine/epic-cplusplus-coding-standard-for-unreal-engine#namingconventions) section in the Unreal Engine coding standard.
 Then, read below.

-### Prefixes
+### Unreal Prefixes

-- Follow Unreal's conventions for naming new structs or classes, e.g, prefixing structs with `F` or actor subclasses with `A`.
+You will have to Unreal's conventions for naming new structs or classes, e.g, prefixing structs with `F` or actor subclasses with `A`.
 If these prefixes are absent, the Unreal Header Tool will likely complain during the build process, and subsequently fail to compile your code.

-- Although the names should be prefixed in the code, the files containing them should *not* follow this rule.
+Although the names should be prefixed in code, the files containing them should *not* follow this rule.
 For example, `ACesium3DTileset` is defined in `Cesium3DTileset.h` and implemented in `Cesium3DTileset.cpp`, and *not* `ACesium3DTileset.h` or `ACesium3DTileset.cpp`.

-### Public API
+### Public vs. Private

 Functions and fields in the public API should be written in `PascalCase`.
-However, use `lowerCamelCase` for any private members or anonymous namespace functions.
+However, prefer to use `lowerCamelCase` for any private members or anonymous namespace functions.

 ```c++
 USTRUCT()